-Fortunately, education supplier Seymour & Lerhn have just the ticket, with a modern learning platform offering interactive and immersive 360 experiences for primary schools.
+Not ready to say goodbye to immersive virtual field trips?
+Fortunately, education supplier Seymour & Lerhn have just the ticket, with a modern learning platform offering interactive and immersive 360 experiences, VR, and AR for primary schools.

 With its user-friendly interface and high-quality content, teachers should have no trouble making the switch!
 The platform aims to unlock the potential that VR has for educating young learners, helping to facilitate further engagement in lessons.

 Explore the unexplorable

 Forget basic 360 photography, Seymour & Lerhn offer the chance for children to delve deeper into learning by visiting Pudding Lane in 1666 as the Great Fire of London rages; experiencing life on the front line trenches of WW1; and stepping inside Vincent Van Gogh’s famous painted Bedroom in Arles.